mediapeers/ansible-role-aws_nat/README.md

 The resulting AMI can be used to launch an instance into a scaling group to have a failover when the instance goes down.
 It's for this reason reusing an unattached ENI so routing proceeds to work without updating VPC routing tables or IP/DNS records for things pointing to the NAT instance.

-See this blog article fro the idea behind this concept: http://www.cakesolutions.net/teamblogs/making-aws-nat-instances-highly-available-without-the-compromises
+Read this blog article for the idea behind this concept: http://www.cakesolutions.net/teamblogs/making-aws-nat-instances-highly-available-without-the-compromises

 Setting up the ENI and VPC is not part of this role!